Page contents

 Tips For Taking Your Credit Card Abroad

 - When using your credit card abroad, be sure to inform your bank or credit card company of your travel plans.
-This will help them to identify any unusual activity on your account and avoid any potential issues with your account
+This will help them identify any unusual activity on your account and avoid potential issues.
+Thus, it’s beneficial to inform them about your Greece visit to keep your Visa or MasterCard active.

 - Be aware of the exchange rate when using your credit card abroad.
 This will help you to budget for your expenses and avoid any unexpected charges on your statement